This month I had enough.

 I was focused on myself and how I feel.
 And that was enough.

 But with Instagram, I started to subconsciously figure out what photos would get the most likes and then I would do and wear what people would respond to.

 So my focus shifted from how I feel about myself, to how others think about me.

 Not a positive shift!

-I don’t want to be perfect, nor do I want to obsess over small details about my outfit.
+I don’t want to be perfect, nor do I want to obsess over small details about how I look.

-I want to enjoy my capsule wardrobe freely and without worries about what others think.
+I want to enjoy my natural beauty and my capsule wardrobe freely and without worries about what others think.